-I read an article a week or so ago about a very pretty little girl who had started hitting other children, and it got me thinking…
+I read an article years ago that is as relevant now as it was then.
+The article was about a pretty little girl who had started hitting other children, and it got me thinking a lot about toddlers hitting and disciple overall.

-And that’s a critical part of a toddler starting to understand self control as they get that little bit bigger.
+By understanding that a critical part of being a toddler is starting to understand self control as they get that little bit bigger we can apply the right approach and learn how to manage the behaviours in a more constructive manner.

 Sharing properly; mine Mine MINE